cujojs/curl/README.md

 version with the js! plugin built in.
 You may also want to build-in the domReady module.
 The combined curl+js+domReady loader is still only 6.1KB (2.7KB gzipped).

+What the heck is cujo?  cujo.js is a web app dvelopment platform.
+See the bottom of this file for more info.

 What's new?
 ----------